Mt. San Jacinto College Standards of Student Conduct

 Grades are not grievable except with evidence of a mistake, fraud, bad faith, or incompetence.
 Please refer to the full context of the Student Grievance Policy for more information.

-To obtain more information please contact the Office of the Vice President of Student Services on the Menifee Valley Campus, 951-639-5201, or contact Fred Frontino, Director of Student Judicial Affairs, in room 1804 inside the campus Safety building on the Menifee campus, or by phone at (951) 639-5301.
+To obtain more information please contact the Office of the Vice President of Student Services on the Menifee Valley Campus, 951-639-5201, or contact Fred Frontino, Director of Student Judicial Affairs, in room 1804 inside the Campus Safety building on the Menifee Valley Campus, or by phone at (951) 639-5301.
 Call or email Fred to set up a meeting on another college site if needed.